From classical theta functions to topological quantum field theory: The discrete Fourier transform as a skein

 Up to this point we have proved the following result:

 \begin{lemma} For a Dehn twist $T$, ${\mathcal F}(T)$ is the skein obtained by coloring the surgery framed curve $\gamma^+$ of $T$ by $\Omega$. \end{lemma}

-Since by the Lickorish twist theorem every element $h$ of the mapping class group is a product of twists, it follows that $h$ can be represented by surgery on a framed link $L_h$ whose components are the surgery curves of the twists in the composition.
-The mapping cylinder of $h$ is obtained as the surgery on $\Sigma_g\times [0,1]$ along $L_h$; it is homeomorphic to $\Sigma_g \times[0,1]$, where the homeomorphism is the identity map on $\Sigma_g\times \{0\}$ and $h$ on $\Sigma_g\times\{1\}$.
-We obtain the following skein theoretic description of the discrete Fourier transform induced by the map $h$.
+Since by the Lickorish twist theorem every element $h$ of the mapping class group is a product of twists, we obtain the following skein theoretic description of the discrete Fourier transform induced by the map $h$.